 - Student groups

-- Students up to 25 years of archeology, art history, cultural heritage and architecture that accredit the corresponding certification.
+- Students up to 25 years of archeology, art history, cultural heritage and architecture who can prove the corresponding certification.

 - Priests, religious, seminarians and novices showing appropriate certification.